Redix45/eXit/README.md

 # eXit game
+eXit is the game found on the Mr Robot tv series.
+I am learning programming so the code is probably crap.

 Tiny Calculator is a C++ file that allows you to use math functions like addition, subtraction, multiplication, division, exponentiation, square root, and the log functions from the command prompt.